top of page

 Dross (solids) and slag (liquids) are cast-offs of metal refining.
 Often they're re-refined to extract other elements.

-The metals or materials are placed on an inclined hearth in a reverberatory furnace.
+The metals or materials are put on an inclined hearth in a reverberatory furnace.
 A reverberatory furnace is a metallurgical or process furnace.
-It isolates the material being processed from contact with the fuel, but not from contact with combustion gases.
+It isolates material being processed from contact with fuel, but not from contact with combustion gases.

-Subject to precise heating, the materials reach a temperature marginally above the melting point of tin.
-As the temperature intensifies, the impure tin begins its transformation to a liquid state, gradually trickling down the inclined surface of the hearth.
+Materials reach a temperature marginally above the melting point of tin.
+As the temperature intensifies, the tin begins its transformation to a liquid state, gradually trickling down the inclined surface of the hearth.

 Building up the heat